Climbing With Kids: Becca Caldwell Interview

 In his short 18 months of life, Fitz has been down to Patagonia, on a three month trip across Europe and road tripped around the United States in their Sprinter van.

 When I found out I was pregnant, I knew that I wanted to show our little one as much of the world and outdoor lifestyle as possible.
 However, I also knew that traveling and living the outdoor lifestyle was going to take more work and be an adjustment from our normal lives.
+Lots of moms try to make their backyards as exciting as possible, as this is an easy way to get your kids playing outdoors.
+It might mean having to invest in some extra lawn care (take a look at https://www.lawncare.net/service-areas/ohio/ if you’re not sure how to go about this), but children can learn an awful lot from it.
+I thought this was a great idea but also wanted to challenge my kids to more adventurous outings too.
 So, just like with any new thing in life, I looked to learn from others who were on the same journey.
 Becca definitely fit those aspirations.
 Ever since then, she has been a wealth of information for our first adventures with Theo.
 She was kind enough to take the time out of her very busy life to answer these questions.
 I know I’ve found her answers more than helpful and I hope you do as well!

 Tommy and I are both firm believers that getting outside is very important in life.
 So naturally we were on the same page about making sure Fitz has a childhood spent outside exploring and getting dirty and breathing in the fresh air.
 I have read things here and there (I can’t remember any to cite) about the importance of getting kids outdoors, how it helps their imagination and the stimulation is great for their brains, etc. The outdoors naturally provides opportunities for kids to run free, to take risks and test their boundaries, to explore different textures and objects and colors.
 We really try to give Fitz a lot of freedom when we are outside to encourage him in these opportunities.
 We try to keep a close eye on him and are ready to jump in if we need to, but we want to give him space to figure things out.
 We also hope that by Fitz spending a lot of time outside will create in him a love for nature and the outdoors and instill in him a desire to take care of it as he gets older.